aws/aws-advanced-jdbc-wrapper/README.md

 The driver includes [Remote Query Cache Plugin](./docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md) that stores cacheable read-only query results in a remote Valkey cache along with support for plain username/password authentication and IAM authentication with [AWS ElastiCache](https://aws.amazon.com/elasticache/).
 Applications can opt‑in per query using a SQL query hint that specifies a time‑to‑live (TTL).

-Database multi-tenancy protection is disabled by default to preserve legacy Remote Query Cache behavior.
-Applications whose query visibility depends on PostgreSQL roles or search paths, or on MySQL/MariaDB authenticated accounts, active roles, or current databases, must set `cacheEnableDatabaseMultiTenancy=true`.
-This setting does not make arbitrary custom session settings or hidden function side effects safe to cache.
+Database multi-tenancy protection is disabled by default.
+Enable `cacheEnableDatabaseMultiTenancy` when query visibility depends on supported database authorization or session state.
+See the [Remote Query Cache Plugin](./docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md) for supported state, limitations, and performance implications.

 ### Preserve Existing Workflows